 The Terminator : My CPU is a neural-net processor; a learning computer.
 But Skynet presets the switch to read-only when we’re sent out alone.

 Sarah Connor : Doesn’t want you doing too much thinking, huh?

 Such elements allow the movie a great balance.
-The original instalment was an intensely bleak affair, a remorseless sci-fi horror with a deep sense of nihilism.
-T2 is also a movie about nuclear annihilation, one where cities burn and bones crumble as horrific premonitions leave our hardened heroine dripping with hateful vengeance, but there is a tenderness to the story of a boy learning how to become a man, and a wicked irony about having an emotionally barren Terminator as his guide.
+The original instalment was an intensely bleak affair, a remorseless sci-fi horror that possessed a deep sense of nihilism.
+T2 is also a movie about nuclear annihilation, one where cities burn and bones crumble as horrific premonitions leave our hardened heroine dripping with hateful vengeance, but there’s a tenderness to the story of a boy learning how to become a man, a wicked irony in having an emotionally barren Terminator as his guide.
 Arnie delivers a performance of surprising depth as the pseudo-teacher who learns as much about the past as he can offer about the future.
 When he once again utters the immortal line ‘I’ll be back,’ echoing the words of his brutal predecessor, the T-800 model comes full circle.
 Against all odds, it has won its audience over.

 Terminator 2: Judgement Day was a huge leap forward in terms of computer generated imagery, utilising multiple morphing effects and simulating what at the time were breathtakingly authentic movements for a major CG character.
 Patrick’s liquid metal T-1000 was the first computer graphic-generated character to attain such billing, the result of not only the film’s unprecedented budget, but of the ingenious way in which it was utilised.
 So breathtaking were the movie’s digital advancements that it would have been easy for Cameron to get lost in such fancies, but the action and story are never jeopardised.
 Those visual flourishes that wowed a generation were merely the icing on the commercial cake.